japila-books/spark-sql-internals/docs/spark-sql-RelationalGroupedDataset.md

 # RelationalGroupedDataset -- Untyped Row-based Grouping

-`RelationalGroupedDataset` is an interface to <<operators, calculate aggregates over groups of rows>> in a link:spark-sql-DataFrame.adoc[DataFrame].
+`RelationalGroupedDataset` is an interface to <<operators, calculate aggregates over groups of rows>> in a spark-sql-DataFrame.md[DataFrame].

-NOTE: link:spark-sql-KeyValueGroupedDataset.adoc[KeyValueGroupedDataset] is used for typed aggregates over groups of custom Scala objects (not link:spark-sql-Row.adoc[Rows]).
+NOTE: spark-sql-KeyValueGroupedDataset.md[KeyValueGroupedDataset] is used for typed aggregates over groups of custom Scala objects (not spark-sql-Row.md[Rows]).

 `RelationalGroupedDataset` is a result of executing the following grouping operators:

-* link:spark-sql-basic-aggregation.adoc#groupBy[groupBy]
+* spark-sql-basic-aggregation.md#groupBy[groupBy]
-* link:spark-sql-multi-dimensional-aggregation.adoc#rollup[rollup]
+* spark-sql-multi-dimensional-aggregation.md#rollup[rollup]
-* link:spark-sql-multi-dimensional-aggregation.adoc#cube[cube]
+* spark-sql-multi-dimensional-aggregation.md#cube[cube]
 * <<pivot, pivot>>

 [[operators]]